evildrummer/RoomPrepper/README.md

 # RoomPrepper
 A simple script to create folders and a notes file.
 I use it for TryhackMe and HackTheBox

-Also check out my writeups for TryHackMe / HackTheBox or Vulnhub machines --> https://writeupsforhacking.wordpress.com/
+Also check out my writeups for TryHackMe / HackTheBox or Vulnhub machines --> https://www.luceast.de/blog/

-Add me on TryHackMe --> https://tryhackme.com/p/MightyIT
+Add me on TryHackMe --> https://tryhackme.com/p/LucEast

 [Changelog:latest]

-- When opening existing notes.md the IP will be updated from the input at start (IPs at TryHackMe boxes changes after redeploy)
-- parts of script placed in functions
-- no need to have the folders THM / HTB created.
-If you choose THM / HTB / VULN it will check existence and create them if needed
-- it´s possible to "load" existing notes when folders already existing or you start again by deleting it
+- added option to continue even if ICMP is disabled on target
+- changed default editor from nano to vim
+- added parnet folder "writeups"

-The folders for the platform will be created in the home directory (~/THM/BOXNAME)
+The folders for the platform will be created in the home directory (~/writeups/PLATFORM/BOXNAME)

 ## Usage:

-./start_new_room
+./start_new_room.sh
 ./createLists.sh (to create a user.lst & password.lst out of your notes.md)

 ## Screen with example input